|

 in a lengthened position, and this does not help our problem.
 But we also have

-this problem with the more professional player that does not occupy a
+this problem with the more professional player who does not occupy a

 desk.